teamfa/sails-hook-webpack/README.md

 ### b.
 Set your environment variable.

 By default, Sails ([and express](http://stackoverflow.com/a/16979503/291180)) sets `NODE_ENV=development`.
-With this setting, webpack will watch for changes in the directories you specify in your `config/webpack.js`.
+With this setting, webpack in dev will watch for changes in the directories you specify in your `config/webpack.js`.
+In prod webpack will just run your webpack configuration.

 | `NODE_ENV` | webpack mode | description |